 The Profile must be completed earlier than the FAFSA – usually in the middle of October of the year prior to the year you’ll need funding.
 Check with your college to see if you are required to complete the CSS Profile.
 You can register and apply online at: CSS Profile

-Institutional Aid Applications Some schools require you complete a form they provide you.
+Some schools require you complete a form they provide you.
 This is called an institutional aid application.
 On this form you may be asked to tell the school about outside scholarships you expect to receive and whether you’re interested in other types of aid such as work study.

-Eligibility for Financial Aid
+Financial Aid Eligibility

 COA – EFC = Financial Need

 The financial aid office at your school will use the need-based resources they have available to try to meet your Financial Need.
 They will use other funding sources that aren't based on need such as the Unsubsidized Direct Student Loan to help cover the entire COA.

-Once the college has received your FAFSA data, they may still need additional information to complete your award.
+Sometimes, even after a college has received your FAFSA data, additional information may still be required to complete your package/award.
 This process is called "verification".
-If you are selected for verification, the school will request that you fill out a Verification Worksheet.
+If you are selected for verification, the school will ask that you fill out a Verification Worksheet.

 Types of Financial Aid